dyacob/sera2latex/README.md

 The symbol choice for the phonetic output is adjustable by the user, edits need only be made in the `fidel.h' file prior to compilation.

-The Fidel script output relies on the ``Washra'' family of LaTeX fonts created for the EthTeX package by Abass Alemnehe.
+The Fidel script output relies on the "Washra" family of LaTeX fonts created for the EthTeX package by Abass Alemnehe.
 Five sizes are provided.

 THIS RELEASE of the sera2latex package has seen very limited testing but